-Many of the trails offer mountain views, waterfalls, forest hikes, and more.
+Many of the best hiking trails in the Adirondacks offer mountain views, waterfalls, forest hikes, and more.
 Depending on the time or season you choose to go, the trails might vary from muddy to slippery and downright daring requiring extra safety measures to be taken.

 Some great hiking trails you can check out during your Adirondacks vacation are: